 Bringing the Community together

-The Neighbourhood Plan is a document that is written by and for the community to help guide future development within the Parish of Great Barton.
-It will explain what residents and businesses expect to see happen in the Parish.
+The Neighbourhood Plan is a document that has been written by and for the community to help guide future development within the Parish of Great Barton.
+It explains what residents and businesses expect to see happen in the Parish.
 It will help us to ensure that we get the right sort of development that will protect and enhance the character of our village and still meet the needs of our growing population.

-Once the final document is written and has passed all of the relevant checks you will be asked to vote on it.
-If a simple majority of those that vote agree that it is acceptable it will become an official document (a made Plan) that will be used by West Suffolk Council to determine planning applications against.
-This is an important document and it is important that we get it right.
-Your help in that process is appreciated.
+The final document has been written and has passed all of the relevant checks.
+It is has become an official document (a made Plan) that will be used by West Suffolk Council to determine planning applications against.
+This is an important document and the help of residents in that process is much appreciated.

 In 2016 a Working Group set up by the Parish Council commenced the preparation of a Neighbourhood Plan.
 There are several stages involved in writing a Neighbourhood Plan.
 These are: